lividhen/Klipper-Ender-3-V3-KE/README.md

 ---

 ## Info
 These are hopefully mostly drag and drop.
 If you are using a different setup to me (which is not unlikely) you will have to look through and change anything that's needed.
 They are imperfect as creality seems to do a lot of things that... don't make a lot of sense.
+If you find any issues please open an issue to let me know!

 ## My setup
 I am using a pi 4 running mainsail is and kalico connected to the printer via Creality's serial to USB adapter ((Amazon)[]).